 Editor: Have you ever wondered why images of an old scholarly man riding an ox are depicted on Chinese antique porcelains and scroll paintings?
 What is so special about this man who looks highly respected and followed by yet still sitting on a buffalo’s back?
 In fact, this prominent figure is Laozi, a legend who has influenced Chinese history and philosophy for thousands of years.
 We hereby invite Dr Yibin Ni to highlight the great works and important events of Laozi, illustrated with traditional artworks left by our ancestors.

-image above: porcelain basin with enamelled decoration of Confucius Consulting Laozi, Wanli period (1573 – 1620), courtesy of Tokyo Fuji Art Museum
+image above: porcelain basin with enamelled decoration (detail), Wanli period (1573-1620), courtesy of Tokyo Fuji Art Museum

 Laozi (Lao Tzu) 老子, literally ‘old teacher or master’, is the well-known name for a great ancient Chinese thinker, to whom a five-thousand-character book ‘Dao de jing 道德经’, or The Scripture of the Way and Virtue, has been attributed.
 He is regarded as the founder of philosophical Daoism (Taoism), daojia 道家, because of his profound insights to life and the world, and a supreme deity in religious Daoism (Taoism), daojiao 道教, and popular Chinese religious cults.

 Ancient literature shows that Laozi served as the Keeper of the Imperial Archives of the Eastern Zhou court (东周 770-258 BCE).
 He must have greatly benefited from the perk of the job – the easy access to the best stock of classics written on bamboo slips at the time and became so learned that even Confucius (551-479 BCE), the paragon of the Chinese sages, consulted him several times on matters concerning rituals of mourning and funeral and spoke very highly of him.